collinbarrett/collinbarrett.github.io/_posts/2020-03-02-givecamp-memphis-2020.md

         Standup](/assets/img/giveCampMemphis2020_standup_collinmbarrett-300x258.jpg)](/assets/img/giveCampMemphis2020_standup_collinmbarrett.jpg)
         <figcaption>Standup Meeting</figcaption>
     </figure>
-</div>They did it again.
-The [GiveCamp Memphis](https://www.givecampmemphis.org) organizing team, in partnership with
-the [Memphis Technology Foundation](https://memphistechnology.org/) and [AIGA Design for Good](https://www.aiga.org/membership-community), really stepped it up for the 2020 event at the [FedEx Institute of Technology](https://www.memphis.edu/fedex/).
+They did it again.
+The [GiveCamp Memphis](https://www.givecampmemphis.org) organizing team, in partnership with the [Memphis Technology Foundation](https://memphistechnology.org/) and [AIGA Design for Good](https://www.aiga.org/membership-community), really stepped it up for the 2020 event at the [FedEx Institute of Technology](https://www.memphis.edu/fedex/).
 This year seems to have been the largest event yet with well over 100 technology and design professionals volunteering and representatives from 20 area nonprofits in attendance.
 These numbers represent more than double the size of the other two years in which I was able to participate (2018 &amp; 2019).

-While technologists constantly press the measurement of scale, this year’s 48-hour hackathon for charity saw improvements by all other metrics as well.
+While technologists constantly press the measurement of scale, this year's 48-hour hackathon for charity saw improvements by all other metrics as well.
 Communication was succinct, yet exhaustive.
 Project managers (a new role this year to help scale) kept their finger on the pulse of team needs and tore down barriers as soon as we hit them.
 Logistics were executed transparently to the volunteers, facilitating distraction-free output from the teams.
 The DevOps